Twitter algorithms amplify conservative content more than that of the political left, researchers find

 “Algorithmic amplification is not problematic by default — all algorithms amplify,” Chowdhury said in the blog post.
 “Algorithmic amplification is problematic if there is preferential treatment as a function of how the algorithm is constructed versus the interactions people have with it.”

-Twitter’s finding stand in contrast to allegations of censorship from conservatives who have accused Twitter, Facebook and other platforms of silencing their voices.
+Twitter’s finding stands in contrast to allegations of censorship from conservatives who have accused Twitter, Facebook and other platforms of silencing their voices.
 A raft of conservatives have been suspended or banned for violating engagement guidelines, many relating to misinformation.

 Trump and his supporters have used social media as a vehicle to insist, without evidence, that the 2020 election was “rigged” and “stolen.”
 They have pushed to dismantle Section 230 of the Communications Decency Act, the federal law that shields platforms from liability stemming from user posts and content moderation decisions.
 Meanwhile, many liberals have criticized social media companies for not taking further steps to censor dangerous speech from conservatives on their platforms.

-Trump’s banishment from the biggest platforms helped jump-start his plan to form Trump Media & Technology Group to rival “the liberal media consortium.”
-According to the company overview, it includes a Twitter-like social network, Truth Social, that will allow users to post “Truths” and “Re-Truths,” like tweets and retweets.
+Trump’s banishment from the biggest platforms helped jump-start his plan to form Trump Media & Technology Group, which says it aims to rival “the liberal media consortium.”
+According to the company overview, it will include a Twitter-like social network, Truth Social, that will allow users to post “Truths” and “Re-Truths,” similar to tweets and retweets.

-Within hours of the platform’s beta launch on Wednesday night, pranksters found what appeared to be an unreleased test version and posted a picture of a defecating pig to the “donaldjtrump” account.
+Within hours of the platform’s beta launch Wednesday night, pranksters found what appeared to be an unreleased test version and posted a picture of a defecating pig to the “donaldjtrump” account.
 The site has since been taken offline.